 Does the firm represent condo associations or unit owner’s in condo association disputes?

-We represent both condo associations and unit owners in condo association disputes related to the collection of dues and enforcement of the rules for the community.
-By representing both sides of condo associations disputes, we can provide our clients with a unique perspective that may not be available when working with an attorney who only handles one side of these matters.
+I represent both condo associations and unit owners in condo association disputes related to the collection of dues and enforcement of the rules for the community.
+By representing both sides of condo associations disputes, I can provide my clients with a unique perspective that may not be available when working with an attorney who only handles one side of these matters.

 What are the governing documents for a condo association?

 When a buyer purchases a unit within a condo Association, the unit owner agrees to be bound by the authority of the Association as set forth in the governing documents called the Declaration of Covenants, Conditions, and Restrictions or CC&R. Based on the authority provided in these documents, the association establishes other bylaws or rules for the community.
 Both the CC&R and any Bylaws are available to prospective buyer’s prior to purchasing a unit within the community.
 Because these documents are available to potential buyers and the covenants run with the land, a buyer is bound by these restrictions regardless of their specific knowledge of the restrictions.